lutztalk/mcp-webexcalling/README.md

 # MCP Webex Calling Server

-An MCP (Model Context Protocol) server that provides comprehensive access to Webex Calling APIs through natural language interactions.
-This server bridges the gap between AI assistants like Claude and your Webex Calling infrastructure, enabling you to manage your entire calling environment through conversational queries.
+An MCP (Model Context Protocol) server for interacting with Webex Calling APIs.
+This server enables you to query Webex Calling data and perform administrative functions within your Webex organization through natural language conversations with AI assistants like Claude Desktop.

 ## What is MCP?